buildpacks-community/kpack-cli/docs/kp_image_save.md

                                                 The APIVersion of the outputted resources will always be the latest APIVersion known to kp (currently: v1alpha2).
-      --registry-ca-cert-path string          add CA certificate for registry API (format: /tmp/ca.crt) --registry-verify-certs                 set whether to verify server's certificate chain and host name (default true) --service-account string                service account name to use -s, --service-binding stringArray           build time service bindings to add/replace --sub-path string                       build code at the sub path located within the source code directory
+      --registry-ca-cert-path string          add CA certificate for registry API (format: /tmp/ca.crt) --registry-verify-certs                 set whether to verify server's certificate chain and host name (default true) --replace-additional-tag stringArray    replaces all additional tags to push the OCI image to --service-account string                service account name to use -s, --service-binding stringArray           build time service bindings to add/replace --sub-path string                       build code at the sub path located within the source code directory